 - Non-Indicative Name: None of the apprentices' personalities fit the sin of their namesake.
 For example, despite being named after the sin of sloth, Aced better embodies wrath, the sin Ira is named after.
 At best, they fit the roles the Master of Masters gave them.

 - Not Quite Dead: The Foretellers are revealed to be alive and survived the original Keyblade War.
 Luxu reunites with them at the end of III after completing his mission, with only Ava missing due to having completed her mission long before they did.

-- "Shaggy Dog" Story: There's no indication that any of the Foretellers had actually betrayed the rest of the group, but a conflict between the Dandelions afterwards suggests that the prophecy was referring to them, not the Foretellers.
+- "Shaggy Dog" Story: There's no indication that any of the Foretellers had actually betrayed the rest of the group, and a conflict between the Dandelions afterwards suggests that the prophecy was referring to them, not the Foretellers.
 The whole conflict between the Unions in the Keyblade War may have been over nothing.

 - Signature Attack: Each Foreteller have one that they only show in the Keyblade War.
 These are usable if you have their EX medals.

 - Ava: Foxtrot: Creates clones of herself, then after they attack the player, pink petals scatter around.